yasidew/Codeharbor-2.0/README.md

 ## **Components**

+### **1. Logic for Calculating and Displaying Code Complexity**
+Key functionality includes:
+- Measuring **Cyclomatic Complexity** and other metrics.
+- Displaying metrics such as the number of functions, variables, loops, and average function length.
+- Visualizing complexity levels to help developers better understand their code structure.

-### **1. Automated Code Review and Compliance Checking**
+### **2. Automated Code Review and Compliance Checking**
 This component focuses on:
 - Detecting code issues and standard violations using AI models.
 - Providing recommendations for improvement based on coding standards.
 - Training an AI-driven recommendation engine to generate context-aware suggestions.

-### **2. AI Integration for Complexity Reduction**
+### **3. AI Integration for Automated Code Refactoring**
 This component utilizes AI techniques to:
 - Suggest refactoring opportunities for reducing code complexity.
 - Identify redundant or inefficient code and recommend optimized solutions.
 - Employ machine learning models trained on labeled code samples.

-### **3. Logic for Calculating and Displaying Code Complexity**
-Key functionality includes:
-- Measuring **Cyclomatic Complexity** and other metrics.
-- Displaying metrics such as the number of functions, variables, loops, and average function length.
-- Visualizing complexity levels to help developers better understand their code structure.

 ### **4. Enhancing Accessibility with Gamification**
 Features include: